ArchipelagoMW/Archipelago/worlds/stardew_valley/docs/setup_en.md

   can only be used with later releases of the world generator, that are not hosted on archipelago.gg yet.

 ## Optional Software
-- I highly recommend Notepad++, Winrar and Clippy
+- I highly recommend Notepad, Winrar and Clippy

 ## Configuring your YAML file